scottymcraig/CEHv10StudyGuide/4 - Sniffing and Evasion.md

  - **MAC**  (Media Access Control) - physical or burned-in address - assigned to NIC for communications at the Data Link layer
     - 48 bits long
     - Displayed as 12 hex characters separated by colons
-    - First half of address is the **organizationally unique identifier** - identifies manufacurer
+    - First half of address is the **organizationally unique identifier** - identifies manufacturer
     - Second half ensures no two cards on a subnet will have the same address
  - NICs normally only process signals meant for it
  - **Promiscuous mode** - NIC must be in this setting to look at all frames passing on the wire